Cyanoth/graylog-to-statuspage/README.md

 docker run graylog_to_statuspage
 ```

 Note, that this will embedded the configuration file within the docker image.
-Y

-You may to use docker-compose to create a named volume and copy the configuration file to here.
+You may to use docker-compose to create a named volume and store the configuration there.
 This helps keep the docker image generic & configuration separate:
 ```
 docker-compose build
-docker-compose up
+docker-compose up -d
 ```
 Customise the Dockerfile & docker-compose file to meet your deployment requirements.